matt-paul/martian-robots/README.md

 ```
 User stories

-As a robot, I must be able to receive the command 'F', and move forward one grid
+As a robot, I must be able to interpret the command 'F', and move forward one grid
 position so that I can start to explore the planet.

 As a robot, I must be able to interpret the command 'R', and turn 90 degrees to